-The procedure in this section is for evaluating and determining intermittent Fugitive Dust Emissions by a qualified observer.
-Sources of intermittent Fugitive Dust Emissions include activities that produce Emissions intermittently, such as screening, dumping, and stockpiling, where predominant Emissions are produced intermittently.
+The procedure in this section is for evaluating and determining intermittent fugitive dust emissions by a qualified observer.
+Sources of intermittent fugitive dust emissions include activities that produce emissions intermittently, such as screening, dumping, and stockpiling, where predominant emissions are produced intermittently.
 The qualified observer should do the following:

-- (a) Position: Stand at a position at least 20 feet from the Fugitive Dust source to provide a clear view of the Emissions, with the sun oriented in the 140 sector to the back.
-Consistent as much as possible with maintaining this stance, make Opacity observations from a position such that the line of sight is approximately perpendicular to the plume and wind direction.
-As much as possible, do not include more than one plume in the line of sight at one time. - (b) Field Records: Record the site name, Fugitive Dust source type (e.g., pile, material handling, transfer, loading, sorting), method of control used (if any), observer's name, certification data and affiliation, and a sketch of the observer's position relative to the Fugitive Dust source.
-Also, record the time, estimated distance to the Fugitive Dust source location, approximate wind direction, estimated wind speed, description of the sky condition (presence and color of clouds), observer's position relative to the Fugitive Dust source, color of the plume, and type of background of the visible Emission observation when Opacity readings are initiated and completed. - (c) Observations: Make Opacity observations, to the extent possible, using a contrasting background that is perpendicular to the line of sight.
-Observe at a point just beyond where material is no longer being deposited out of the plume (normally three feet above the surface from which the plume is generated).
+- (a) Position: Stand at a position at least 20 feet from the fugitive dust source to provide a clear view of the emissions, with the sun oriented in the 140° sector to the back.
+Consistent as much as possible with maintaining this stance, make opacity observations from a position such that the line of sight is approximately perpendicular to the plume and wind direction.
+As much as possible, do not include more than one plume in the line of sight at one time. - (b) Field Records: Record the site name, fugitive dust source type (e.g., pile, material handling, transfer, loading, sorting), method of control used (if any), observer's name, certification data and affiliation, and a sketch of the observer's position relative to the fugitive dust source.
+Also, record the time, estimated distance to the fugitive dust source location, approximate wind direction, estimated wind speed, description of the sky condition (presence and color of clouds), observer's position relative to the fugitive dust source, color of the plume, and type of background on the Clark County DAQ Visible Emission Evaluation (VEE) Form when opacity readings are initiated and completed.

+- (c) Observations: Make opacity observations, to the extent possible, using a contrasting background that is perpendicular to the line of sight.
+Observe at a point just beyond where material is no longer being deposited out of the plume (normally 3 feet above the surface from which the plume is generated).
 Make two observations per plume at the same point, beginning with the first reading at zero seconds and the second reading at five seconds.
-The zero-second observation should begin immediately after a plume has been created above the surface involved. - (d) Recording Observations: Record the Opacity observations to the nearest 5% on an observational record sheet.
-Each momentary observation recorded represents the average Opacity of Emissions for a five-second period. - (e) Repeat Sections 94.15.3(c) and (d) until a total of 12 consecutive Opacity readings have been recorded.
-This will occur once six intermittent plumes on which the observer is able to take proper readings have been observed.
+The zero-second observation should begin immediately after a plume has been created above the surface involved. - (d) Recording Observations: Record the opacity observations to the nearest 5% on a Clark County DAQ Visible Emission Evaluation (VEE) Form.
+Each momentary observation recorded represents the average opacity of emissions for a five-second period. - (e) Repeat paragraphs (c) and (d) of this section until a total of 12 consecutive opacity readings have been recorded.
+This will occur once 6 intermittent plumes on which the observer is able to take proper readings have been observed.
 The 12 consecutive readings must be taken within the same period of observation, but must not exceed 1 hour.
-Observations immediately preceding and following interrupted observations can be considered consecutive.

-(f) Average the 12 Opacity readings together.
-If the average Opacity reading equals 20% or lower, the source is in compliance with the averaged method Opacity standard described in this section.
+Observations immediately preceding and following interrupted observations can be considered consecutive. - (f) Average the 12 opacity readings together.
+If the average opacity reading equals 20% or lower, the source is in compliance with the averaged method opacity standard described in this section.